COMPREHENSIVE INFORMATION PROVIDED BY PARATHYROID SURGEONS AND CENTERS WE FIND PARTICULARLY USEFUL (Listed alphabetically)

 - The American Association of Endocrine Surgeons (AAES) and a link to their Patient Education Site

-- Parathyroid Disease Awareness Group –Public Facebook Page hosted by Norman Parathyroid Center.
+Parathyroid Disease Awareness Group: Norman Parathyroid Center –Public Facebook Page hosted by NPC at Tampa General Hospital in Florida.
 Patients with hyperparathyroidism gather, learn, educate, and support each other regarding the diagnosis and treatment of parathyroid disease.

-- Hyperparathyroidism Support Group Australia – Closed Facebook Group – Send a request to join this group managed by a layperson who,in addition to providing support to patients, hopes the group will become an advocacy group in Australia to lobby health and government officials should they decide to stop funding parathyroidectomies.
+Hyperparathyroidism Support Australia – Closed Facebook Group – Send a request to join this group managed by a layperson who, in addition to providing support to patients, hopes the group will become an advocacy group in Australia to lobby health and government officials should they decide to stop funding parathyroidectomies.
 The procedure is under scrutiny and has been labeled as not being cost effective according to this article.
-Their claim is that patients don’t benefit from having surgery.

-- Parathyroid REOP and Persistent Disease Support – Closed Facebook Group – A place for those who have experienced failed parathyroidectomy, persistent disease after parathyroidectomy, or recurrent hyperparathyroidism (recurrence more than 6 months post-op.)
-It’s a place to meet, empathize, and strategize about next moves on the path to a cure.
+Parathyroid REOP and Persistent Disease Support – Closed Facebook Group – A place for those who have experienced failed parathyroidectomy, persistent disease after parathyroidectomy, or recurrent hyperparathyroidism (recurrence more than 6 months post-op.) to receive support from those who have experienced the same.
+It’s a place to meet, empathize, and strategize about next moves on the path to cure.

-- CalciumPro Application – If your doctor is being dismissive of your lab values, consider downloading this application created by a skilled parathyroid surgeon.
+CalciumPro App – If your doctor is being dismissive of your lab values, consider downloading this application created by a skilled parathyroid surgeon.
 By entering lab values the application indicates the likelihood of your having parathyroid disease.

 Note: PARAthyroid PEEPS website focuses exclusively on primary hyperparathyroid disease.
 However, we are providing the following resources for those who have developed HYPOparathyroidism after surgery, This occurs if a surgeon intentionally or unintentionally removes all four parathyroid glands or complications occur that prevent the remaining parathyroids glands from functioning properly.